envsa/shared-config/packages/mdat-config/readme.md

 #### Subcommand: `envsa-mdat print-config`

 Print the effective Mdat configuration.
-Package-scoped.
+Package-scoped..
 Searches up to the root of a monorepo if necessary..
 Includes configuration provided by the `mdat readme` command.

 Usage: